top of page

 Older recipes for Atholl Brose are more of a dessert than a drink.
 Modern-day, it is a delicious aromatic beverage often made up of whisky, heather, honey, cream, and oatmeal.
 The cousin to Atholl Brose is Carolans Irish Cream (1973) and Bailey's Irish Cream (1974), a blend of Irish Whisky, cream, and cocoa.

-Making Atholl Brose is not difficult, but you need patience as this takes a few days.
+Making Atholl Brose is not difficult, but you need patience, as it takes a few days.
 Let me assure you, it is worth it, especially if you want to make this into a trio of flavors.
-I choose the Scottish whiskey Drambuie as my base.
+My choice is the Scottish whiskey Drambuie as my base.
 Drambuie is a whisky with heather, herbs, and spices, enhancing my Atholl Brose's final flavors.

-Now let's make this little beauty, Drunken Oatcakes with a Tipsy Whip.
+Now let's make these little beauties, Drunken Oatcakes with a Tipsy Whip.
 Doesn't that look good?

 Enjoy!